ScilifelabDataCentre/serve-tutorials/Workshops/Building-sharing-ML-demo-apps/README.md

 demo.launch(server_name="0.0.0.0", server_port=8080)
 ```

-Gradio supports [a large number of other input and output types](https://www.gradio.app/docs/components), called *components*.
+Gradio supports [a large number of other input and output types](https://www.gradio.app/docs/gradio/introduction), called *components*.
 For example, text, textbox, number, image, audio, video, slider, dropdown, radio buttons, files, dataframes, and so on.
 Different types of inputs and outputs can of course be combined - for example, a user can upload an image and receive a classification score as an output, we give an example of this below.

-In order to change the label displayed to the user in the input or output fields, you can simply add a *label* argument to the inputs and outpus, as shown below.
+In order to change the label displayed to the user in the input or output fields, you can simply add a `label` argument to the `inputs` and `outputs`, as shown below.

 ```python
 interface = gr.Interface(fn=sepia, inputs=gr.Image(lable="Your image"), outputs=gr.Image("Sepia filtered image"))